infra-blocks/ts-emitter/README.md

 }
 ```

-It's basically to provide a stub for classes that support event registration, but handle emission internally.
+It's basically to provide a common interface for classes that support event registration, but handle emission internally.
 The interface
 is automatically type safe with regards to the event type.

-In addition, and `EmitterLikeBase` class is provided if you'd
-like the straigtforward implementations.
+## EmitterLikeBase base classes

+In addition, base classes are provided to implement the `EmitterLike` interface with straightforward implementations.
+`EmitterLikeBase` is a simple base class with an emitter that re-exports the `emit` function to its subclasses with `protected`
+visibility, and implements the `EmitterLike` interface by dispatching to the internal emitter.

 Here is a simple example usage:
 ```ts